Microbial Fuel Cells: On the Hunt for Renewable Energy

 Scientists discovered electricity-producing bacteria in the early 1900s, but recent interest in renewable energy has increased research in this area.
 To make microbial fuel cells a viable renewable power source, one important question that scientists must answer is how to best maximize the amount of electricity that they can produce.

 With the Science Buddies Project Ideas below, you can be a renewable energy scientist.
 Try any of these projects to get started:

 - Powered by Pee: Using Urine in a Microbial Fuel Cell: Can you increase the electrical output of a microbial fuel cell by increasing the level of nutrients available for the bacteria to digest?
 Is it possible to overdo it?
-Using a microbial fuel cell kit and urine as a source of nitrogen, explore how to optimize power generation.
+Using the microbial fuel cell kit and urine as a source of nitrogen, explore how to optimize power generation.

-- Waste Not, Want Not: Use the Microbial Fuel Cell to Create Electricity from Waste: Love to build?
+- Waste Not, Want Not: Use a Microbial Fuel Cell to Create Electricity from Waste: Love to build?
 This experiment is for you!
 Learn step-by-step how to build a microbial fuel cell from scratch and then discover how much electricity you can harvest from bacteria living in benthic mud.

 Powering the Future

 While you shouldn't expect to be recharging your cell phone with a microbial fuel cell next year, it is possible that one day this technology will be as common as solar panels.
 Will you be among the scientists who explore innovative ways to keep up with our energy needs?